genai-impact/ecologits/docs/methodology/index.md

 Our method computes **high-confidence approximation intervals**, providing a range of values within which we are confident enough that the true consumption lies.

-Our current focus is on high-performance GPU-accelerated cloud instances, crucial for GenAI inference tasks.
-While we exclude impacts from training, networking, and end-user devices, we thoroughly evaluate the impacts associated with hosting and running the model inferences.

 The methodology is grounded in **transparency** and **reproducibility**, utilizing open market and technical data to ensure our results are reliable and verifiable.

 ## Scope of the methodology